gerkovink/xgbsims/README.md

 # Simulation Archive
 This repository holds the simulation archive for the manuscript "The XGBoost Paradigm for Missing Data: Is It Worth the Hype" by Huma Shehwana and Gerko Vink.
-The corresponding manuscript [can be found here](https:/www.gerkovink.com/xgbpaper)
+The corresponding manuscript and publication archive [can be found here](https://github.com/gerkovink/xgbpaper)

 # Requirements
 This simulation depends on new `mice` functionality that is still in beta testing.
 To install the required beta version of the `mice` package with the latest `mice.impute.xgb` and helper functions, use the following code-block: